Center-preserving irreducible representations of finite groups: Groups with a faithful irreducible representation

-For the converse, suppose that $N$ is generated by a single conjugacy class.
+For the converse, suppose that $N = \SocA(G)$ is generated by a single conjugacy class.
 Hence $\widehat N$ is generated by a single $G$-orbit, by duality.
-Let $\chi$ be a representative of that orbit, and view $\chi$ as the $\Fi$-representation of $N$ on the cyclotomic extension of $\Fi$ generated by the values $\chi(N)$, given by sending $n \in N$ to the multiplication by $\chi(n)$.
-Let also $\pi$ be a faithful irreducible representation of the non-abelian direct factor of $\Soc(G)$, denoted by $\SocH(G)$.
+Let $\chi$ be a representative of that orbit, and view $\chi$ as the one-dimensional $\bar{\Fi}$-representation of $N$ given by sending $n \in N$ to the multiplication by $\chi(n)$.
+Let also $\pi$ be a faithful irreducible $\bar{\Fi}$-representation of the direct complement $\SocH(G)$ of $\SocA(G)$ in $\Soc(G)$, product of the non-abelian minimal normal subgroups of $G$.
 The representation $\pi$ exists because $\SocH(G)$ is a direct product of non-abelian finite simple groups.
 Let now $\sigma$ be any irreducible component of the induced representation $\ind_{\Soc(G)}^G(\chi \otimes \pi)$.
-It follows from Frobenius reciprocity that $\restr{\sigma}{\Soc(G)}$ is faithful, since it contains $\chi^g \otimes \pi^g$ for all $g \in G$.
+It follows from Frobenius reciprocity that $\restr{\sigma}{\Soc(G)}$ is faithful, since it contains the irreducible representation $\chi^g \otimes \pi^g$ for all $g \in G$.
 Hence the kernel of $\sigma$ does not contain any minimal normal subgroup of $G$.
-Therefore $\sigma$ is faithful.
+Therefore $\sigma$ is a faithful $\bar{\Fi}$-representation of $G$, and any irreducible $\Fi$-representation whose extension to $\bar{\Fi}$ contains $\sigma$ is then a faithful irreducible $\Fi$-representation of $G$.